How the Military Justice System Works

 • general courts-martial for more serious offenses (similar to civilian felonies).

-Every service member has the right to a free military defense counsel at a special or general courts-martial, and this right to representation continues straight through all appeals that may be filed.
+Every servicemember has the right to a free military defense counsel at a special or general courts-martial.
+This right to representation continues straight through all appeals that are filed.

 Court-Martial Sentencing

-Any sentences involving a negative discharge or imprisonment of at least a year get an automatic appeal to the Court of Criminal Appeals for their branch of the service.
-For all other sentences, requests for review can be submitted to the Judge Advocate General.
-A service member can ask the Judge Advocate to send the case to the Court of Criminal Appeals, but these request are not usually granted.
+Any sentences involving a bad conduct discharge, dishonorable discharge, or imprisonment of at least a year automatically head to the relevant military branch's Court of Criminal Appeals.
+For all other sentences, appeal requests can be submitted to the Judge Advocate General (JAG).
+While the JAG may send the case to the Court of Criminal Appeals if asked, these requests aren't typically granted.

 Talk to a Lawyer